moneytoo/Player/README.md

 | [VLC](https://code.videolan.org/videolan/vlc-android)                       | 3.3.2                 | [libVLC](https://www.videolan.org/vlc/libvlc.html) | Yes             | 🟡 Yes (may be cut off in some video display formats) | 🟢 Yes                 | 🟢 Yes                   | 🟢 Yes         | 🟢 Yes                      | 🔴 No                       | 🟢 Seek/Volume/Brightness |
 | [YetAnotherVideoPlayer](https://github.com/shadow578/YetAnotherVideoPlayer) | 1108                  | [ExoPlayer](https://exoplayer.dev/)                | Yes             | 🔴 No                                                 | 🔴 No                  | 🟡 Yes (with black bars) | 🔴 No          | 🔴 No                       | 🔴 No                       | 🟡 Volume/Brightness      |

-The tested HDR VP9 video was "The World in HDR" from [Kodi Sample](https://kodi.wiki/view/Samples#4K_.28UltraHD.29), running on OnePlus 7 (Snapdragon 855).
+_The tested HDR VP9 video was "The World in HDR" from [Kodi Sample](https://kodi.wiki/view/Samples#4K_.28UltraHD.29), running on OnePlus 7 (Snapdragon 855)._

+To find other video players (including non-FOSS), check out [a list on IzzyOnDroid](https://android.izzysoft.de/applists/category/named/multimedia_video_player).